amyherml/ClearningDataCourseProject2/README.md

 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

+#Files
+- *run_analysis.R* contains the codes used to perform the tasks above and generate result data set.
+- *CodeBook.md* gives a description of the variables, the data, and any transformations or work performed to clean up the data.
+- *Mean_grouped_X.txt* contains the cleaned data set from task #6 above
+- *Data* folder contains all the data download from the link above

 #Data Processing
-The main data processing tasks include the following:
+The main data processing tasks proformed by the run_analysis.R include the following:

 1. downloading the data from the link above, then
 2. load all data table to R,